Arrfaylloordss/composite-object/README.md

 The key requirements of the composite object for real programs are:

-- ability to form inlined hierarchies;
+- ability to form inline hierarchies;
 - ability to traverse the formed tree with known depth-first and breadth-first algorithms;
 - polymorphic iterators which abstracts from the concrete containers and storage models;
 - convenient references and tracking of them (like dealing with so called dangling pointers and null references);
 - serialization and easy interaction with databases;
 - solid cooperation with other patterns and STL;
-- memory releated optimizations.
+- memory related optimizations.

-Thus, these are feautures which are pursed in this project.
+Thus, these are features which are pursed in this project.

 *Note:* under development, use with caution.
 Help is appreciated.